notshi/dquery/readme.md

 # :pushpin: Getting started

 The current interface is sparse and consists of two panels; the editor on the left and the console on the right.

+The numbers you see on the side of the editor are line numbers and are purely there as visual aid.
+The console displays results of your query when you click the *Run* button.

-There are four buttons above these panels which perform various things.
+There are five buttons above these panels which perform various things.

 **Examples**
 Some example recipes.